MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

 ### Custom attributes

-??
-Why would someone want to do use custom attributes? ??
+✅ Use custom properties to get reporting information

 In Intune, you can use shell scripts to collect custom properties from managed macOS devices.
+This feature is a great way to get custom reporting information.

 For more information, go to [Use shell scripts on macOS devices in Microsoft Intune](../../intune/apps/macos-shell-scripts.md#custom-attributes-for-macos).